Kcaden20/Angeline-Gragasin-Website/README.md

 ### Resource
 For more on the Panel, visit the [Kirby Doc] (https://getkirby.com/docs/panel)

-## Editting Assets
+## Editing Assets
-While this folder will very rarely be editted, I'm sure there may be small tweaks you want to make.
+While this folder will very rarely be edited, I'm sure there may be small tweaks you want to make.

-### Editting CSS
+### Editing CSS
 To edit the CSS, go to the following

 ```